-On Shabbos people are ayin, nothing, The spirituality of God Himself overwhelms man and woman.
-It envelopes us and surrounds us.
+On Shabbos, people are ayin, nothing.
+The spirituality of God Himself overwhelms a person.
+It envelopes and surrounds us.
 It places us within His infinite holiness and into His shadow.
 It is a day of rest.
 Rest does not mean laziness, batala.
-It is a day of tranquility and resolution when all conflicts of the week are resolved.
+It is a day of tranquility and resolution, when all the conflicts of the week are resolved.
 Shabbos is pleasant and quiet.
-On Shabbos all the spiritual barriers that we ourselves created during the six days disappear, whether we had failed our mission and sinned, or lost focus on what we were supposed to do.
+All the spiritual barriers that we ourselves created during the six days disappear, whether we had failed in our mission and sinned or lost focus on what we were supposed to do.
 The walls that separate us from God crumble.
 We are nothing, ayin, nullified in the presence of Hashem.
 We ask Him to take us back, together with the world that we relinquish to Him again.

-At the beginning of Shabbos many people have a custom to sing Yedid Nefesh.
-Many people sing it at the end of Shabbos too.
-In this song, we beg Hashem to bring our ailing soul close to Him.
+At the beginning of Shabbos, many people have a custom to sing Yedid Nefesh.
+Many people sing it at the end of Shabbos, too.
+In this song, we beg Hashem to bring our ailing souls close to Him.
 We earnestly entreat Him to take us into His holy cloud that envelopes every Jew on the Shabbos day.

-Since Shabbos is the day of closeness to Hashem it is the day of Torah.
-Within Torah as well there is dialectic between the yesh and ayin, between the I and the not I. Hashem gave us the Torah, and gives us the power to study and understand it.
-He even gives us the power to make decisions about Torah, the power to implement the Torah.
-This starts with the talmid chacham who interprets Torah lishma as his mind sees it.
+Since Shabbos is the day of closeness to Hashem, it is the day of Torah.
+Within Torah, as well, there is a dialectic between the yeish and the ayin, between the I and the not-I. Hashem gave us the Torah, and He gives us the power to study and understand it.
+He even gives us the power to make decisions about Torah, the power to implement it.
+This starts with the talmid chocham, who interprets Torah lishma as his mind understands it.
 God gave it to us.
-Its as if He says, "My dear Jewish children, take the Torah and use it.
+It is as if He says, "My dear Jewish children, take the Torah and use it.
 It is yours."
-The gemara says Torah dilei, the Torah of a talmid chacham is his own.
-This is why he can forgive his kavod as a talmid chacham.
+As the Gemara says (Kiddushin 32b), Torah dilei, the Torah of a talmid chocham is his own.
+This is why he can forgo his kavod as a talmid chocham.
 He is a partner in Torah with Hashem Himself.
 The oral Torah was given to the scholars of Israel to interpret and to try to understand it as God meant.
-The gemara says that that Hashem said "nitzchuni banai."
-Now that my children have made a decision about halacha, I must also understand the Torah as my children have explained it.
-The talmid chacham is special, the ultimate creation of God.
+Elsewhere (Bava Metzia 59b), the Gemara says that Hashem said, "nitzchuni banaiy."
+Now that My children have made a decision about halacha.
+I must also understand the Torah as my children have explained it.
+The talmid chocham is special, the ultimate creation of God.

-On other hand, the gemara says if someone wants to merit to receive Torah in its fullest sense, he must be like the Jews in the desert.
-You have to make yourself like a desert with no needs, no trees nor flowers.
-A person who wants to gain Torah must not be interested in a fat bank account, not interested in luxuries.
+On other hand, the Gemara says (Nedarim 55a), if someone wants to merit to receive Torah in its fullest sense, he must be like the desert.
+You have to make yourself like a desert with no needs, no trees or flowers.
+A person who wants to gain Torah must not be interested in a fat bank account or luxuries.
 He is like a desert, which doesn't even have rain.
-There's nothing there but sand and dust, like Avraham said about himself.
-Then a person can be zoche to Torah.
+There is nothing there but sand and dust, like Avraham said about himself.
+Then a person can be zocheh to Torah.
 Hashem gave it to us and gave us power to explain and develop it.
-As special and great as we are, to receive Hashem's special incredible Torah, we must understand that a person is ultimately nothing.
-Moshe was the most humble of all people.
-This is why he was zoche to Torah.
-Humble people are the greatest Torah scholars, and the greatest of the Jews.
+As special and great as we are, though, to receive Hashem's special, incredible Torah, we must understand that a person is ultimately nothing.
+Moshe was the humblest of all people.
+This is why he was zocheh to Torah.
+Humble people are the greatest Torah scholars and the greatest Jews.